nighttardis/dockerIdsEngines/README.md

 -	Maintaining the rulesets and configurations on the host ensures that changes are pushed to containers when they are created
 -	As additional engines become supported, I will ensure that they are created when running easy_button.sh

-~~Currently, no ruleset is provided.
-It is entirely up to the user to place an appropriate configuration and rule files on the host system. ~~
-You can optionally run the update_ruleset.sh to pull down the default ETOpen ruleset.
-A sane default configuration is provided in this repo

 Place your own ruleset in the following directory
 -	/usr/local/etc/dockerIDSEngines/[enginename]/[ruleset name of your choice]